 - Interstate Renewable Energy Council (IREC) — Building a Technically Reliable Interconnection Evolution for Storage (BATRIES) Toolkit

 - Sabin Center for Climate Change Law — Energy Storage for a Modern Electric Grid: Technology Trends and State Policy Options: Assisting state lawmakers in understanding how energy storage technologies work, the benefits that storage can deliver to the electric grid, the current legal and regulatory barriers to adoption, and policy options for addressing those obstacles

-- NYISO Market Rules for Energy Storage — Opens the NYISO’s wholesale energy markets to Energy Storage Resources (ESRs).
+- New York NYISO Market Rules for Energy Storage — Opens the NYISO’s wholesale energy markets to Energy Storage Resources (ESRs).
 This development makes the NYISO the first ISO/RTO to allow full participation of these resources.

 - Virginia’s Clean Economy Act, SB 851 (2020) — Requires two large utilities to close all carbon-emitting power plants by 2045 and 2050, and to acquire 3,100,000 megawatts of energy storage capacity.

 - Massachusetts’ Advancing Commonwealth Energy Storage program — Provide $20 million in grants to energy storage projects that test various, multi-use business cases for energy storage.